 Slack files anti-competitive complaint vs. Microsoft in EU

-Workplace chatting service Slack has filed a complaint in the EU against Microsoft, accusing the software company of anti-competitive behavior
+Workplace chatting service Slack has filed a complaint in the European Union against Microsoft, accusing the software company of anti-competitive behavior

-Workplace chatting service Slack has filed a complaint in the EU against Microsoft, accusing the software company of anti-competitive behavior.
+Workplace chatting service Slack has filed a complaint in the European Union against Microsoft, accusing the software company of anti-competitive behavior.

-Slack said Wednesday Microsoft illegally bundles Microsoft Teams messaging product, which is similar to Slack, into Office 365, its package of email and other widely-used business software.
+Slack said Wednesday that Microsoft illegally bundles its Microsoft Teams messaging product, which is similar to Slack, into Office 365, its package of email and other widely used business software.
 Slack says Microsoft forces companies to install it for millions and blocks its removal.

+Microsoft Corp. said in a statement Wednesday that it looks forward to providing the European Commission with more information and answering its questions.

 Slack still faces tough competition, particularly from Microsoft’s Teams software.
 Slack last month announced an expanded partnership with Amazon’s cloud computing division, an attempt to join forces with Microsoft’s chief rival.
 It more recently announced it is buying Rimeto, which creates detailed staff directories.